gargpriyam21/MQTT_Device_Determination/README.md

 # MQTT_Device_Determination

-The main objective of the the project is to get the hands-on experience with MQTT.
+The main objective of the project is to get the hands-on experience with MQTT.
 In the project we have implemented a complete IoT environment where there are 5 devices each one with different use cases as explained below:

 ### Device 1.
 Raspberry Pi A